 When you make a workers’ comp claim, at some point, you need to undergo a permanent impairment assessment.
-Triple board-certified physiatrist Stanley Mathew, MD, of American Rehabilitation Medicine in Cedar Rapids, Iowa, provides expert disability consultations for patients who need an independent disability rating.
+Triple board-certified physiatrist Stanley Mathew, MD, of American Rehabilitation Medicine in Cedar Rapids, Iowa, and Dubuque, Iowa, provides expert disability consultations for patients who need an independent disability rating.
 Call American Rehabilitation Medicine today to schedule an appointment or use the online booking form.

 Disability consultations at American Rehabilitation Medicine are an assessment of your condition that determines the extent of any disability you have.

 Dr. Mathew conducts a physical exam and relevant tests so he can accurately evaluate how much impairment you have.
 He then uses his findings to determine the correct disability ratings, following state-required guidelines.